• Skip to primary navigation

 python3 src/main.py

-Filed Under: how to, Raspberry Pi, Software engineering Tagged With: Google assistant, GPIO, Python, Raspberry
+Filed Under: Coding, Engineering, how to, Raspberry Pi Tagged With: Google assistant, google-assistant,raspberry-pi,python,gpio,voice,smart-home,sdk, GPIO, Python, Raspberry

 Footer